February 15, 2011 - Thousands of demonstrators gain control of the Pearl Square roundabout in Manama.

 December 26, 2011 - Members of an Arab League delegation arrive to look into events on the ground and whether Syria is upholding a commitment to end a brutal crackdown.
 The trip comes amid reports of raging violence, opposition groups say, particularly in the flashpoint city of Homs.

-,or click here for more details in our Syria Civil War Fast Facts.
+, or click here for more details in CNN's Syria Civil War Fast Facts.

 December 17, 2010 -